-When was the last time you looked at your customer journey map for opportunities to re-engage customers to get them to come back?
+When was the last time you looked for opportunities to re-engage customers to get them to come back?
 If you've yet to market to current customers after the sale, now is a good time to build a cohesive strategy for customer retention.
 Let's look at how to get started.

 What is customer retention?

 Customer retention is the practice of increasing a business's repeat customer rate and extracting additional value from those customers.
 Customer retention is associated with a customer making repeat purchases, being satisfied with a company's services, and not defecting to that company's competitor.

 You want to ensure the customers you worked so hard to acquire stay with you, have a great customer experience, and continue to get value from your products.

 In short, acquisition creates a foundation of customers while your retention strategy is how you build customer relationships and maximize revenue for each one.
 But how much time and resources should you devote to your retention program?
 The answer to that depends on your store.

 Whether you should focus more on customer acquisition or retention is heavily influenced by where your store is in its lifecycle.
 A store that started yesterday is vastly different than one that’s been up and running for many years.

 Take a look at the timeline below for general guidance on your store’s potential investment levels.

 1. Just starting: When you’ve just started your store there is one thing you should be focused on: getting customers.
 At this point your acquisition efforts should completely trump retention.
 Focus on strategies and tactics that will help you grow your customer base.